patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/CloseButton/CloseButton.md

 ### Example ###
 You can use  onClick  to execute a callback when a user selects the close button.

-To further customize a close button, you can also utilize all properties of the [button component](/components/button), with the exception of variant.

 ```js file="./CloseButtonExample.tsx"

 ```